fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 ### Hitters

 Hitters are often easily overlooked, but they’re able to strike with devastating effect.
-They don’t necessarily hit hard <em>every</em> time, but under optimal circumstances, they can really make the PCs hurt.
+They don’t necessarily hit hard _every_ time, but under optimal circumstances, they can really make the PCs hurt.

 That said, hitters can dish it out but typically can’t take it.
 Often, the PCs won’t know that a hitter is a threat until it’s done some damage, but once the PCs know about it, they should be able to take it down fairly quickly.
 Hitters are glass cannons.